惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Lanvin traveled a lot, right?

-That all came from a trip she took with her niece to Venice, and it was her niece who kept this travel log.
+That all came from a trip she took with her niece to Venice, and her niece kept the travel log.
 It’s amazing.
 It’s just a tiny little book.
-We still have it in the archive, and for the presentation, I got glass cabinets and we actually put it in there so people could see [it].
-[Lanvin] went to Bevilacqua, and she bought fabrics there, which we still have in the archive, and which we then had recreated by Bevilacqua; they’re the oldest couture textile house still in operation.
+We still have it in the archive, and for the presentation I got glass cabinets and we actually put it in there so people could see it.
+[Lanvin] bought fabrics at Bevilacqua, which we still have in the archive and had re-created by Bevilacqua.
+It’s the oldest couture textile house still in operation.

 Image may contain Willeke van Ammelrooy Caroline Caddy Person Clothing Dress Adult Costume Fashion and Formal Wear

 The beginning of Copping’s career coincided with Maryll Lanvin’s tenure at the house.
-This is a look from the spring 1983 collection.
+This look is from the spring 1983 collection.

 Photo: Pierre Vauthey Getty Images